 The Tembeling River

 The pulse of human life in Taman Negara obviously centers on the main artery of this region – the broad Tembeling River.
 All the villages here like Kampung (Village) Bantal, Sat, and Mat Daling are sited on the riverbank, as are the aborigine villages.
-It is a fascinating journey to travel upstream of the Tembeling by boat, albeit an expensive one if you want to visit the remote rivers like the Sat and Sepia.
+It is a fascinating journey to travel upstream of the Tembeling by boat, albeit an expensive one if you want to visit the rivers upstream.
 For those that do, the speedboat journey affords wonderful panoramic views of the narrow plains and steep hills on both sides of the Tembeling, replete with towering rainforest.
-Awesome.

 If you can afford the steep boat fares, I would recommend a boat trip to at least the Keniam River, and then proceed as far upstream the Keniam as your boatman is willing to go.
 It’s a slightly adventurous trip because the Keniam oftentimes has low water levels, meaning – you would be required to get into the water and help push the boat along!